StevenBlack/hosts/extensions/readme.md

 # Extensions

-Use subfolders under the `extensions` folder to house extensions to the final unified hosts file.
+Use subfolders under this `extensions` folder to house data sources for extensions to the default unified hosts file.

-Currently, this repo includes four extensions:
+Currently, this repo includes data sources for four extensions:

+* `fakenews` for fake news sites.
 * `gambling` for common online betting sites,
+* `porn` for porn sites, and
 * `social` for common social media sites,
-* `porn` for porn sites, and
-* `fakenews` for fake news sites.

 Here are some sample calls, which vary which extensions are included.

 **Using Python 3**:

+Create a hosts file that includes domain blocking for porn, social media, and gambling.

     python3 updateHostsFile.py --auto --extensions porn social gambling